hibernate/query-validator/README.md

    `org.hibernate:query-validator:1.0-SNAPSHOT`.)
 2. Annotate a package or toplevel class with `@CheckHQL`.

+#### Usage with plain Hibernate or JPA

-Then the validator will check any static string argument of
+The validator will check any static string argument of

 - the `createQuery()` method or
 - the `@NamedQuery()` annotation

 which occurs in the annotated package or class.

-### Panache usage
+#### Usage with Panache

 Inside a Panache entity or repository, the following queries will be checked:

 - `list`/`find`/`stream`
 - `count`
 - `delete`
 - `update`

+### Errors and warnings

+The purpose of the query validator is to detect erroneous query strings and query parameter bindings when the Java code is compiled, instead of at runtime when the query is executed.

 #### Errors